pollymelo/pollymelo/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Pollyanna Melo and my nickname is Polly!

-- 🌱 I’m currently learning Python, Javascript, Java and German
+- 🌱 I’m currently learning Python, Javascript and Java
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a degree in Cinema